St. James’ Church was built between 1839 and 1841.

 In the late 1990’s St James’ Church started to look towards the Church functioning in the 21st century.

-On Sunday 26 October 1997 the Foundation Stone was laid by John Lyles, Esq., Lord Lieutenant of West Yorkshire in the presence of the Right Reverend David Young, Bishop of Ripon, Canon Michael Barton, Vicar, and William Powell, Esq., Honorary Lay Canon of Ripon Cathedral and former Churchwarden of Wetherby.
+On Sunday 26 October 1997 the Foundation Stone for the new additions was laid by John Lyles, Esq., Lord Lieutenant of West Yorkshire in the presence of the Right Reverend David Young, Bishop of Ripon, Canon Michael Barton, Vicar, and William Powell, Esq., Honorary Lay Canon of Ripon Cathedral and former Churchwarden of Wetherby.
 The Churchwardens of the day were also present, as were members of the congregation of St James’ Church.

 In recent years…